junxit/us-congress-bills-111/metadata.md

 - 2009-06-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 409 - 1 (Roll no. 420). (text: CR H7094-7095)
 - 2009-06-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 409 - 1 (Roll no. 420).(text: CR H7094-7095)
 - 2009-06-23 — The title of the measure was amended.
 Agreed to without objection.
+- 2009-06-24 — Received in the Senate.
+- 2009-07-27 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 129.